Home Medicinal Chemistry Vitamins B Vitamins

 Functions of Thiamine

-Thiamine is a coenzyme that is involved in the catabolism of sugars and amino acids.
-The main biological functions of this B vitamin may include,
+Thiamine is a coenzyme or form of B vitamins that is involved in the catabolism of sugars and amino acids.
+The main biological functions of this form of B vitamin include,

 • Thiamine plays an important role in the release of energy from carbohydrates.

-• Vitamin B1 (thiamine) is involved in the production of RNA and DNA.
+• Vitamin B1 (thiamine) takes part in the production of RNA and DNA.

-• Thiamine is an important B vitamin that is involved in nerve function.
+• Thiamine is an important B vitamin that is also involved in nerve function.

-• In metabolism, the active form of the coenzyme thiamine pyrophosphate (TPP) takes part in the conversion of pyruvate to acetyl coenzyme A.
+• In metabolism, the active form of the coenzyme thiamine pyrophosphate (TPP) takes part during the conversion of pyruvate to acetyl coenzyme A.

 Functions of Riboflavin